-SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+SECTION 16 BENEFICIAL OWNERSHIP REPORTING COMPLIANCE

-Based on a review of reports filed by our directors, executive officers and beneficial holders of 10% or more of our shares, and upon representations from those persons, we believe that all SEC stock ownership reports required to be filed by those reporting persons during 1999 were timely made, except as noted.
-Mr. Davis failed to file two Form 4's on a timely basis and Messrs.
-Ford, Lopez, Nutt, Kraemer, and Doll failed to file a Form 4 on a timely basis.
-Late forms were filed in each instance.
+Based on a review of reports filed by our directors, executive officers and beneficial holders of 10% or more of our shares, and upon representations from those persons, we believe that all SEC stock ownership reports required to be filed by those reporting persons during 2000 were timely made, except for Mr. Connelly, who filed one late Form 4 to reflect an option grant that was not reported on a timely basis and Mr. Stough, who filed a late Form 3 to reflect his initial beneficial ownership of our Common Stock.